US warns firms about sanctions for work on Russian pipelines

 Russia has said it is, however, considering retaliatory measures.
 Pompeo spoke to Russian Foreign Minister Sergey Lavrov on Monday, and President Donald Trump spoke to Turkey’s president on Tuesday, but there was no indication that the pipelines had been discussed.

 With TurkStream, Russian gas passes through the Black Sea to Turkey.
 Together, the two 578-mile (930-kilometer) TurkStream lines under the Black Sea, along with the Russian and Turkish onshore pipes, have the capacity to carry 31.5 billion cubic meters (1.1 trillion cubic feet) of natural gas annually.
+Wednesday’s sanctions threat applies to the second TurkStream line.